Engaging the University

 Evangelism on campus?
 Of course that should continue.
 That’s “on the job evangelism,” which every Christian ought to do.
 And with a special “people group” in view—namely, university students and professors—one can tailor apologetical and evangelistic initiatives to their distinctive needs.
 When people do respond positively to such initiatives, then campus ministries must connect them with local churches and their helpful programs in basic Christian life: with Alpha programs, small groups, Sunday School classes, and the like.

 Without this clear sense of what they are to do versus what the local church is to do, campus ministries neglect their particular work.
-Thus they compound the problem by competing with local churches: “Why even go to a local church?
-It’s so much less interesting than this cool student group”—which in the nature of the case is tailored to and includes only this nicely homogeneous demographic!
-Thus campus ministries in effect train students to live with a “non-local-church” paradigm, which devastates them upon graduation as they must, in fact, make their way into local churches or flounder alone.
+Thus they can compound the problem by competing with local churches: “Why even go to a local church?
+It’s so much less interesting than this cool student group?”
+Thus campus ministries in effect can end up training students to live with a “non-local-church” paradigm, which devastates them upon graduation as they must, in fact, make their way into local churches or flounder alone.

 A further, crucial implication follows.
 This special work of campus ministry requires staff who are special people with special training, rather than generic Christians doing generic Christian work that just happens to be on a campus.
 I challenge those Christians engaged in campus ministries to get the training they need and, if they are leaders of such ministries, to require such training and to help their staff get that training—especially with financial assistance, perhaps by loans that are paid off per years of subsequent service.